What are H.A.L.O.’s adoption fees and what do they cover?

 What if my puppy/kitten is too young to be spayed/neutered or to receive the rabies vaccination?

-At H.A.L.O. all pets are fixed before adoption.
+At H.A.L.O. all puppies & kittens are fixed before adoption.
 If there is a vet recommended special circumstance, you will be given a voucher which allows you to take your adopted pet to our veterinarian to be spayed/neutered at no additional cost to you.
 If the pet is not old enough at the time of adoption to receive a rabies vaccination or booster vaccine, the adopter is responsible for following up with any vet of the adopter’s choosing to ensure the appropriate vaccines are administered.
-You will also sign a contract at the time of adoption guaranteeing to follow the advice of our veterinarian and timely altercation/vaccination of your adopted pet when he/she is ready.
+You will also sign a contract at the time of adoption guaranteeing to follow the advice of our veterinarian and timely alteration/vaccination of your adopted pet when he/she is ready.
 If you go against our contract, we do have the right to take the pet back.

 When should I take my adopted pet to the vet?